Birdy the Mighty

 Birdy the Mighty (鉄腕バーディー, Tetsuwan Bādī) is a Japanese manga series written and illustrated by Masami Yuki.
 His initial attempt with the story ran in Shogakukan's Shōnen Sunday Zōkan from 1985 to 1988, but it was eventually abandoned.
 Over a decade later, Yuki began a reboot, which was serialized in Weekly Young Sunday (2002–2008) and Weekly Big Comic Spirits (2008); its chapters were collected in 20 tankōbon volumes.
 A sequel, titled Birdy the Mighty: Evolution, was serialized in Weekly Big Comic Spirits from 2008 to 2012, with its chapters collected in 13 tankōbon volumes.

 In 1996, Birdy the Mighty was adapted into a four-episode original video animation (OVA) directed by Yoshiaki Kawajiri.
 A 25-episode anime television series adaptation, titled Birdy the Mighty: Decode, animated by A-1 Pictures and produced by Aniplex, was broadcast for two seasons from July 2008 to March 2009.

 Plot

 Birdy Cephon Altera is a Federation agent whose mission is to pursue interplanetary criminals on the planet Earth.
 While pursuing a criminal suspect, she inadvertently kills a high school student named Tsutomu Senkawa.
 However, there is a method to ensure his survival.
 He is integrated into Birdy's body, and this union must persist until the completion of his physical restoration.
-Tsutomu is currently sharing a body with an attractive, strong, and impulsive space police agent while attempting to conceal his relationship with Birdy from his family and friends while Birdy is conducting her investigation.
+Tsutomu must share a body with Birdy while concealing her existence from his family and friends, as Birdy also conducts her investigation.
 They join forces to combat a clandestine extraterrestrial group that is planning to conduct experiments on unsuspecting Earth inhabitants.